Acute sinusitis is common. It is mostly treated with antibiotics combined with inhalations, saline douches or decongestants.

 A useful product is Xlear.
 This contains saline which is antibacterial, xylitol which stops the salt drying the nose out and leaves a film which protects it from microbes and grape-see extract which is anti-bacterial and anti-fungal.
 It is available from health food shops and on-line.
 In difficult cases once infection has settled, nasal probiotics can be used as a protective.
 These are available but not easy to find.

 Another useful remedy is iodine because of its strong antibacterial antiviral and antifungal properties.
 It is volatile and quickly reaches the respiratory passages and kills microbes.
-A good way to get this into the sinuses is inhalation with a salt pipe.
-Put about 4 drops of 12% Lugol’s iodine in the salt pipe and breathe.
+A good way to get this into the sinuses is inhalation with iodine through a salt pipe (see youtube on this: Protect yourself from Covid 19 blog or COPD leaflet).
+Put about 4 drops of 12% or 15% Lugol’s iodine in the salt pipe and breathe.
 Alternatively inhale from a small bowl of boiled water with the iodine in it and put a towel over the head but here the effect will be less strong.
 Use at least four times daily.

 One other product which can prove useful is MSM (methylsulphonlymethane).
 Add a level teaspoonful of MSM crystals to about 30mls of warm water.
 The crystals should dissolve.
 Then use a dropper to put a few drops into each nostril about four times a day.
 The sinus congestion will normally settle within 2 weeks.
 Alternatively you could put the same solution in a spray bottle and spray into each nostril four times a day.